mikemaccana/how-to-install-a-linux-development-environment-on-windows/README.md

 Let's install:

-- DockerDesktop
+- DockerDesktop (the Windows apps adds `docker-compose` and other useful things to Linux)
-- Git
+- Git (needed for Windows GUI tools)
-- Power Toys
+- Power Toys (for tiling window management)
-- Powershell
+- Powershell (the latest one is faster)
 - Visual Studio Code
 - Windows Terminal